yanghengtang/tp/docs/DeveloperGuide.md

 Step 5: The filtered list is displayed to the user through the UI.

-The following sequence diagram shows how the find doctor operation would work: SortSequenceDiagram
+The following sequence diagram shows how the find doctor operation would work:
     ![FindDoctorSequence](images/FindDoctorSequence.png)

-The following sequence diagram shows how the find patient operation would work: SortSequenceDiagram
+The following sequence diagram shows how the find patient operation would work:
     ![FindPatientSequence](images/FindPatientSequence.png)

-The following activity diagram summarizes what happens when a user wants to find a new doctor/patient: FindYZCommandActivityDiagram
+The following activity diagram summarizes what happens when a user wants to find a new doctor/patient:
     ![FindCommandActivity](images/FindCommandActivityDiagram.png)

 ### List Doctors / Patients